GameAnalytics/GA-SDK-GODOT/README.md

 ## Compilation

-Run the following command in the trunk of the cloned repository with the desired platform:
+Run the following command in the trunk of the cloned repository with the desired platform and configuration:

 ```sh
 python ./build.py [platform] [debug or release]